jhavenz/laravel-permission-name-generator/readme.md

 >
 > **Contributions And Feedback Are Welcome**
 >
-> I'm currently doing this in some of my own projects over the next few months as well.
+> I'm currently using this in some of my own projects (and its working great) and will continue to test over the next few months.
+> Until then, I won't be comfortable with putting out an 'official release'

 ### Intro
 Create and Retrieve permission strings using methods instead of strings, and a very simple configuration.